frizatch/2DGeology_in_QGIS/README.md

 - antclines, synclines and monoclines
 - faults (normal, thrust or reverse, strike/slip)

-How to find the above geologic things on a map
+Interpreting the symbols on a geologic map that represent the surface exposure of these structures and working with these in QGIS.

-An intro into how you can create and edit geologic maps in QGIS
+Introduction to using the qprof plugin for creating geologic cross sections using a combination of QGIS and Inkscape.

 ## What this tutorial won't do: